OurHeritageOurStories/cgdc_annotations/README.md

 ## Overview
-This repo contains a historical and cultural narratives text annotated with Named Entity Linking (NER) and  Entity Linking (EL).
-The dataset consists of 100 annotation (.ann) output files generated using the Brat annotation tool.
-These annotations were applied to 100 items collected with an equal distribution of 50 items each collected from Morrab Library ([https://morrablibrary.org.uk/](https://morrablibrary.org.uk/)) and The People's Collection of Wales (PCW) ([https://www.peoplescollection.wales/](https://www.peoplescollection.wales/)).
+This repository contains historical and cultural narratives text annotated with Named Entities (NE) and Entity Linking (EL).
+The dataset consists of 100 annotation (.ann) files generated using the [Brat annotation tool](https://github.com/nlplab/brat).
+These annotations were applied to 100 items, with an equal distribution of 50 items collected from [Morrab Library](https://morrablibrary.org.uk/) and [The People's Collection of Wales (PCW)](https://www.peoplescollection.wales/).

 ## Usage
 Researchers and practitioners can utilise this dataset for further testing and evaluation of Entity Linking models on historical and cultural narratives.
 It provides a curated set of annotations that can serve as a benchmark for assessing EL model performance.